Explain why adding a squeeze of lemon juice on cut fruits prevents them from browning?

 In detail, for those interested!

-Role of lemon in preventing browning
+Active ingredient of lemon in the prevention of browning

-Effect of lemon ascorbic acid on browning
+Antioxidant effect of ascorbic acid on fruits

 Did you know?